vdbrink/vdbrink.github.io/home_office_desk/desk_setup_hardware_list.md

 It's the size of two 27" next to each other.

 This is one of my best purchases ever!
 I still love it every day.
-The big advanced compare to two separated 27" screens is that you can split your application windows as you like for the current moment.
+The big advantage compared to two separate 27" screens is that you can split your application windows however you like at any given moment.
-Sometimes this into three equal app windows, or one big window in the middle and small on the sides.
+Sometimes into three equal app windows, or one big window in the middle and smaller ones on the sides.

 <a href="images/monitor.jpg">
 <img src="images/monitor.jpg" alt="Philips 49 inch monitor" width="450px" />